-What Is the Best Free Weight Gym Flooring for Home?
+What Is the Best Home Gym Flooring for Free Weights?

 Rubber Flooring Rolls for Free WeightsRubber rolls make an ideal weightlifting floor for many reasons.
 They’re often the least expensive option per square foot, so they’re ideal for use in larger rooms.
 Keep in mind that the sheer weight of the rolls does make rolled rubber somewhat difficult to install, so plan on having plenty of help available if you’re installing the flooring yourself.

 The flooring thickness right for your needs will depend on the weights that you’re using.
 For lighter handheld weights, ¼ inch rubber will usually suffice.
 For most applications, though, we recommend an 8mm or 3/8 inch thickness.
 Half-inch rubber is best for weights over 100 pounds.

 Rubber Mats for Heavy WeightliftingWhen you’re using heavy weights – and possibly dropping them – you’ll need to invest in a rubber mat or flooring option that’s at least ¾ inches thick.
 Free weight mats come in thicknesses in excess of 1 inch, and you can use them with almost any type of weight.
 These mats can be laid on top of existing flooring, adding extra durability to the areas where you need it most.

 Some people prefer to use horse stall mats underneath their lifting platforms since these mats are thick and highly durable.
 They’re also relatively inexpensive.
 While horse stall mats can absolutely be used for weightlifting, they tend to give off a stronger rubber odor than mats designed for indoor use.